nloncke/kepler-flare-project/README.md

       on handy sklearn flowchart

 9 Apr 2014: Initial trial with classifier
-      - fix bugs in formatter
+      - fix bugs in formatter.............DONE
-      - adjust second derivative metric
+      - adjust second derivative metric...

 14 Apr 2014: Report rough draft due.
        	     Methods section can be test from workflow doc, include description of flare feature calculations and motivation (quantifying how the human eye/mind decides something is a flare), plus any initial results from above.

 	    Figures to include: a full Kepler lightcurve showing flares, close-up of "yes", "no" and "maybe" flagged flares, screen shot of flareshow vetting plot window?